Skip to main content

 -f values.yaml

 Why Burstable QoS?
-Kubernetes assigns the Guaranteed QoS class when a pod’s resource requests equal its limits.
-On SUNK nodes, Guaranteed QoS pods can interfere with Slurm’s thread counter, which tracks available CPU threads for job scheduling.
-By setting the memory limit higher than the request (256Mi vs 128Mi), the pod receives the Burstable QoS class instead, avoiding this conflict while still providing resource constraints.
+Kubernetes assigns the Guaranteed QoS class when a Pod’s resource requests equal its limits.
+On SUNK Nodes, Guaranteed QoS Pods can interfere with Slurm’s thread counter, which tracks available CPU threads for job scheduling.
+When you set the memory limit higher than the request (256Mi versus 128Mi), the Pod receives the Burstable QoS class instead.
+This avoids the conflict while still providing resource constraints.

 kubectl get daemonset -n spegel